Atavic/firefox-tweaks/README.md

 ## user.js
 This file makes a bunch of tweaks to Firefox, like in about:config.
 The goal was to reduce ways that websites can track you, and only make small sacrifices to achieve that.

-At the bottom of the file, I've included several tweaks which enable or disable telemetry, but they're all commented out by default.
-If you wish to enable or disable telemetry, uncomment the respective section.
+At the bottom of the file, I've included several tweaks which disable telemetry, but they're all commented out by default.
+If you wish to disable telemetry, uncomment the section.
 Note that some telemetry is enabled in a default Firefox installation.

 If you would like a full list of the tweaks made along with an explanation for each one, that list can be found [here](https://github.com/krathalan/FirefoxTweaks/blob/master/Extras/list_of_tweaks.md).